 WordPress application hacked 3/4 – In-depth forensics, tech tricks and backdoors

-8 January 2024 | IT and Hosting
+8 January 2024 | EN, IT and Hosting

 In the second article called WordPress application hacked 2/4 – How to recover the platform from the series WordPress application hacked (and how to recover!)
 I described how to recover a hacked wordpress platform.
 In this article I’ll take you along for the forensic side of things.
 You want to make sure there’s no hidden code left that can trigger opening backdoors at a later date.